AIBC Announces the Recipients of its 2019 Recognition Program

 Terence (Terry) Williams was born in London, England in 1942, in the latter years of World War II.
 Growing up in a “waste not, want not” era greatly informed Williams’s approach to architecture – one that embraced the mantras that “less is more” and to “reuse, renew, and recycle”.

 Williams served on AIBC Council from 1978 to 1983, including two terms as President.
-He also sat on the Royal Architectural Institute of Canada Board of Directors from 1984 to 1988, and was Chancellor of the RAIC College of Fellows.
+He also sat on the Royal Architectural Institute of Canada Board of Directors from 1984 to 1988 (including one term as President), and was Chancellor of the RAIC College of Fellows.

 From 1999 to 2012, he served as a member of the Parliamentary Precinct Oversight Advisory Committee, which oversaw the long-term vision for Parliament Hill.
 Williams was also a founding member of the Canadian Green Building Council, given his expertise and involvement with LEED Platinum urban planning projects.